 We strengthen partnerships, help you make connections, and influence change.

-We connect voluntary, community, faith and social enterprise (VCFSE) groups to each other, and we work with a variety of partner agencies to promote joint working ‘on the ground’ and at a decision-making level to ensure that the VCFSE sector has the opportunity to understand and respond to local, Greater Manchester and national priorities.
+We connect voluntary, community, faith and social enterprise (VCFSE) groups to each other, and we work with a variety of partner agencies to promote joint working ‘on the ground’ and at a decision-making level to ensure that the VCFSE sector has the opportunity to understand and respond to local and national priorities.

 Action Together hosts a range of networks.
 Check out our network pages: